 Should you top up?

-If your National Insurance contributions don't meet your annual threshold (this can vary depending on the type of NI you pay) HMRC will write to you between September and January to ask if you'd like to make up the difference.
+If your National Insurance contributions do not meet your annual threshold (this can vary depending on the type of NI you pay) HMRC will write to you between September and January to ask if you would like to make up the difference.

 Whether you decide to pay to top up your National Insurance contributions will entirely depend on your circumstances.